backand/docs/slate_docs/source/includes/_backand_dashboard.md

 We provide a platform selector, which allows you to only view the kickstarts, existing apps, and code samples throughout the dashboard that are relevant to your needs.
 Simply choose a different platform, and the dashboard will present all examples in the relevant version of JavaScript that matches your selection.
 </aside>
 ### Realtime Database
+The Realtime Database tab provides documentation on configuring your Backand application to work with our Socket-based real-time communications capabilities.
+It outlines all of the steps necessary on both the client and server sides to get everything working in your app.

+<aside class="notice">Backand's realtime functionality relies upon Socket.io.
+We choose not to include this library by default as the JavaScript library itself is quite large, and can greatly increase the size of your application's assets.
+Make sure that when you enable socket functionality, that you have also included the Socket.io javascript in your project. </aside>

 ### Documentation
 ### REST API Playground
 ## Objects